BrownieO/conlang-notes/Lexavelo/index.md

 ![Coat of arms of the project](./Lexavelo_logo1.jpg)

 ## Introduction
-The [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) project is a closed community where the creator spoke in an English-based cant.
-His long-term goal is to open this community and develop its identity around a fully fledged auxlang.
+The [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) project is a closed community themed around an English-based cant.
+Its creator wishes to develop a full auxlang and open the community.

 ### People
-The project is being run by Classicuscool.
-He is an Asian student and gamer who also speaks English and Spanish adequately.
+The creator, Classicuscool, is an Asian student and gamer who also tries to speak English and Spanish.

 ## Alphabet
-Lexávelo used the full Spanish alphabet, plus the rare letters Á and É. The accented Á of Lexávelo is to make the name unique.
+The full Spanish alphabet is used, plus the rare letters Á and É.

 ## Grammar
-The grammar of English was used, with the following known differences:

-- Head-initial word order
+The following differences from the English grammar are known:

+- No plurals
 - No grammatical gender
+- Head-initial compounds
 - Isolating bias
   - No closed compound words
   - No affixes